mathesong/petprep/docs/workflows.rst

 The smoothing kernel width and onset of motion estimation can be customized via the :option:`--hmc-fwhm` and :option:`--hmc-start-time` command line options.
+Adaptive initialization is supported with :option:`--hmc-inittp` and :option:`--hmc-fixtp`, which allow PETPrep to select and optionally fix a reference frame automatically.
 By default a 10 mm FWHM Gaussian is applied and estimation begins at 120 s.

 Pre-processed PET in native space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~